MarcelKueck/murph-concept/project-knowledge-base.md

    - Fixed component path references and missing implementations
    - Added responsive design for all device sizes

-## Next Steps
+**MILESTONE 5: Deployment and Finalization (In Progress)** 🟠

-The immediate focus is on preparing for deployment:
+The current focus is on preparing for deployment and final project completion:

-1. Prepare for deployment to Vercel
+1. Prepare for deployment to Vercel (In Progress)
 2. Implement feedback collection mechanism
 3. Conduct comprehensive testing across devices and browsers
 4. Create documentation for stakeholder demonstrations